ageorge95/slingSHOT-ChiaPlotTransfer/README.md

 ## WINDOWS usage - instructions

+1. Have
-1. Have a python distro installed on your system.
+   - a python distro installed on your system.
 I recommend python 3.9.x x64bit
+   - the latest version of qBittorrent

+2. Configure the qBittorrent web server (by default the scripts will use admin:adminadmin @ localhost:8085)
+   - if you have other credentials, you can overwrite them when constructing the pyCPT object

 2. Use the appropriate START_x.py file, on the receiver and the sender